How to Dye Your Hair With Kool-Aid for Temporary Colour

 Hate dyeing because of that chemical smell lingering in your hair?
 Using Kool-Aid on your hair not only eliminates this, but you will get to smell like the flavour that you used!
 Delicious!

 Even on fairly dark hair, many people have found that Kool-Aid gives them some colour.
-This can vary - some people have managed to dye dark hair bright and bold with Kool-Aid, whereas others have achieved more of a shimmer or tint to their normal colour.
+This can vary—some people have managed to dye dark hair bright and bold with Kool-Aid, whereas others have achieved more of a shimmer or tint to their normal colour.
 Although hair varies, as a general rule, the lighter your hair is the more the Kool-Aid dye colour will show.

 When buying your Kool-Aid mix make sure that you go for the unsweetened packets.
 This is because the sweetened ones may leave your hair a bit sticky afterwards, which will not only make it look less fantastic, but will also leave you feeling a bit like a giant lollypop.
-If you want a specific shade that none of the packets will create alone then you can mix them together in order to create the color that you are looking for.
+If you want a specific shade that none of the packets will create alone then you can mix them together in order to create the colour that you are looking for.
 Remember, also, that if you have long or thick hair then you will need more packets of Kool-Aid.

 Make Sure That You're Only Dyeing Your Hair!

 Remember that you are using the Kool-Aid to stain your hair, so it may also stain other things, such as clothing or skin.
 Ensure that you are wearing clothes that you aren’t worried about getting ruined or alternatively cut head and arm-holes into a garbage bag and use that to protect you.
-Investing in a pair of rubber or plastic gloves may be advisable so that you don’t stain your hands, and smearing petroleum jelly around the edges of your forehead and on your ears will stop the Kool-Aid dye from dyeing your face so much – not a good look!
+Investing in a pair of rubber or plastic gloves may be advisable so that you don’t stain your hands, and smearing petroleum jelly around the edges of your forehead and on your ears will stop the Kool-Aid dye from dyeing your face so much—not a good look!

-One way of dyeing your hair with Kool-Aid is to add a small amount of water to the mix (and conditioner, if you’d like, which helps the color to sink in) in order to make a paste.
+One way of dyeing your hair with Kool-Aid is to add a small amount of water to the mix (and conditioner, if you’d like, which helps the colour to sink in) in order to make a paste.
 Then apply this to your hair and cover your head with a shower cap.
-This method takes a while for the Kool-Aid to show good results, so keeping it on overnight is advisable for the bright color that you are looking for.
+This method takes a while for the Kool-Aid to show good results, so keeping it on overnight is advisable for the bright colour that you are looking for.
 You may want to cover your pillow with an old towel in case the shower cap comes loose as you sleep.
 Taping around the cap may also help ensure that you do not stain anything, and will also help the dye permeate the hair by keeping your head warm.
 To remove, simply wash your hair as normal with shampoo and conditioner.

 An alternate way of using Kool-Aid to dye hair is one that is only ideal for dip-dyes or streaks, but it takes considerably less time.
 For every packet of Kool-Aid that you use add one cup of water and boil it in a saucepan.
 Once boiling, pour the mixture into a bowl (ensure that this is heat-proof).
 Then dip your hair into the Kool-Aid mix and leave it in for five minutes.
 You will need to cover any and all surfaces for this method, or you may want to try it outside.
-When you remove and dry your hair you should have the bright color that you are looking for!
+When you remove and dry your hair you should have the bright colour that you are looking for!
 If you are going to do more sections of your hair then you will need to boil the Kool-Aid again so that it remains hot enough.

-Depending on your hair, dyeing with Kool-Aid should last between two and six weeks.
+Depending on your hair, the colour should last between two and six weeks.
 If your hair has been chemically permed, straightened or relaxed, or has undergone a lot of damage, then you may find that it lasts longer than expected.
 Kool-Aid can be a wonderful alternative to semi-permanent dyes if you are looking to ensure that your hair will not be damaged by chemicals or if you are worried about the long lengths of time that some semi-permanents take to fade and wash out.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.